jpburstrom/sc-grt/README.md

-# GestureRt
+# sc-grt

-A SuperCollider UGen which uses predefined pipelines and datasets, which can be generated in the GRT UI application.
+GestureRT is a SuperCollider UGen, wrapping the Gesture Recognition Toolkit.
+It uses predefined pipelines and datasets, which can be generated in the GRT UI application.
 See http://www.nickgillian.com/wiki/pmwiki.php/GRT/GestureRecognitionToolkit for more info about GRT.

 The workflow: